revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-32. Explain about collectors in Java 8?
+32.Explain about collectors in Java 8?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"> <summary> <b> Show Answer </b> </summary>
 <blockquote markdown="1">

-Collectors are mainly used to combine the result after the processing of elements in a stream.
-They are used to return lists or strings.
+Collectors are mainly used to combine the result after the processing of elements in a stream.They are used to return lists or strings.

 </blockquote>
 </details>

 ---

-33. What is the easiest way to print the sum of all the numbers present in a list using Java 8?
+33.What is the easiest way to print the sum of all the numbers present in a list using Java 8?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)